ERBringHorvath/SeqForge/README.md

 1. Open your profile in a text editor.
 This might be `~/.bash_profile` or `~/.zshrc`
 2. Add the following line to the end of the file:

-`export PATH=$PATH:/path/to/multiblast`
+`export PATH=$PATH:/Users/user/multiblast/bin`

-Replace `/path/to/multiblast` with the actual path to the directory containing executable
+Replace `/Users/user/multiblast/bin` with the actual path to the directory containing executable. <br />
+Whatever the initial directory, this path should end with `/multiblast/bin`

 Save the file and restart your terminal or run `source ~/.bash_profile` (Linux/Unix) or `source ~/.zshrc` (macOS)